Moolt/UnityIngameConsole/Readme.md

 These things might be helpful for you while working with the console.

+## String inputs
+Whenever you input a string as a parameter, it should not contain any spaces.
+This is a current restriction as strings with spaces will be assumed to be separate parameters.
+This also applies to names of GameObjects.

 ## GameObjects as Parameters

 `GameObjects` in the scene can also be passed to methods as parameters.
 If you pass a `GameObjects` name to the command, the reference to the `GameObject` will automatically be resolved and passed to the function.
-Please note that names containing spaces are currently not supported.

 ```csharp
 [ConsoleMethod("destroy", "Destroys the object with the given name.")]